mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ![](/assets/tensorspdz/masking-reuse.png)

-Here the value of `square(x)` is first computed, then masked, and finally reused four times.
+Here the value of `square(x)` is first computed, then masked, and finally reused in four multiplications.

 ## Buffering triples

-Recall that a main purpose of [triples](/2017/09/03/the-spdz-protocol-part1/#multiplication) is to move the computation of the crypto producer to an *offline phase*, and distribute its results to the two servers ahead of time in order to speed up their computation later during the *online phase*.
+Recall that a main purpose of [triples](/2017/09/03/the-spdz-protocol-part1/#multiplication) is to move the computation of the crypto producer to an *offline phase* and distribute its results to the two servers ahead of time in order to speed up their computation later during the *online phase*.

 So far we haven't done anything to specify that this should happen though, and from reading the above code it's not unreasonable to assume that the crypto producer will instead compute in synchronisation with the two servers, injecting idle waiting periods throughout their computation.
-However, from experiments it seems that TensorFlow is actually smart enough here to optimise the graph to do the right thing and batch triple distribution, presumably to save on networking.
+However, from experiments it seems that TensorFlow is smart enough here to optimise the graph to do the right thing and batch triple distribution, presumably to save on networking.

 ![](/assets/tensorspdz/tracing.png)

-However, we still have an initial waiting period that we could get rid of by introducing a separate compute-and-distribute execution.
+However, we still have an initial waiting period that we could get rid of by introducing a separate compute-and-distribute execution that fills up buffers.

 <!--In principle this is entirely straight forward using e.g. `tf.FIFOQueue`, yet there is one obstacle we have to deal with.-->